 Under Mickelthwate’s leadership, the Philharmonic deeply enriched its mission to connect to many other arts and cultural organizations in the city and state, expanding its summer concerts in Scissortail Park, streaming concerts to the Oklahoma prison system, performing for the Oklahoma Children’s Hospital, Collaborating with El Sistema Oklahoma, performing run-outs to Weatherford and Shawnee, and starting a free noon chamber series in downtown Oklahoma City.
 In addition, he created a recording project with rap artist Jabee William, and the OKCPhil and performed for the Jewish Federations 75th anniversary Yom HaShoah.

-In his twelve years in Winnipeg, he played a pivotal role in the rejuvenation and turnaround of the Winnipeg Symphony which culminated in a highly successful and critically acclaimed performance at Carnegie Hall in May 2014.
-The New York Times noted the performance was “conducted expertly,” and the New York Classical review stated “under Music Director Alexander Mickelthwate, they play with excellent intonation and such a fine overall blend and balance of sound that, on their own terms, they may be the best orchestra to appear in the week’s worth of concerts.”
+A trailblazer by nature, Mickelthwate also played a pivotal role in the rejuvenation and turnaround of the Winnipeg Symphony during his 12-year tenure there, which culminated in a highly-successful and critically-acclaimed performance at Carnegie Hall in May 2014.
+The New York Times noted the performance was “conducted expertly”, and the New York Classical Review stated: “Under music director Alexander Mickelthwate, they play with excellent intonation and such a fine overall blend and balance of sound that, on their own terms, they may be the best orchestra to appear in the week’s worth of concerts.”

-Deeply rooted in his German heritage, English music critic and writer Norman Lebrecht wrote about Mickelthwate’s interpretation of Mahler’s 10th Symphony with the Winnipeg Symphony: “Both Mahler 10 performances were intense and engaging.
+Deeply rooted in his German heritage, Norman Lebrecht wrote about Mickelthwate’s interpretation of Mahler’s 10th Symphony with the Winnipeg Symphony: “Both Mahler 10 performances were intense and engaging.
 Every twist and turn in the score was fresh and surprising to my ears.”